-PHED 1920 Water Exercise \ ......
+PHED 1920 Water Exercise \......
 1 credit Aerobic exercising using the buoyancy and resistance of the water to improve overall fitness without stress and soreness to the muscles.
-All ages, fitness levels, co-ed, swimmers and nonswimmers.
+All ages, fitness levels, co-ed, swimmers and non-swimmers.
 (Activity Course)

-- PHED 2010 Introduction to PHED ......
+- PHED 1930 Snow Skiing † ......
+1 credit Introduction and development of basic knowledge and skills necessary for the safety and enjoyment of skiing.
+(Activity Course) S 1 hour lecture / 1 hour laboratory - PHED 2010 Introduction to PHED ......
 3 credits This course is designed to introduce Physical Education Majors to the history of Physical Education and to familiarize them with opportunities available in various fields.
 F